- Charcoal for Pizza Ovens

 Tips for Using Charcoal in Pizza Ovens

 There are many ways to cook a pizza using the charcoal method.
-In this part, we will be giving you some helpful tips about charcoal for pizza ovens.
+This part will give you some helpful tips about charcoal for pizza ovens.

 - Use some woods